amruthas15/Bookmark/README.md

 - [X] List Details Page: User can tap on a list to view it, with pictures of all books included in a collection view and controls to like the list.
 - [ ] User can view their profile in a *profile tab*
   - [X] Contains the user header view: picture and username and bio
-  - [ ] Contains a section with the users basic stats: # review, # lists, # users following, # followers
+  - [ ] Contains a section with the users basic stats: # review, # lists
 - [ ] Page for book that can be accessed by clicking on book cover picture in review/list
     - [ ] Contains a section with the books basic stats: author, publication date, average star ranking